Worker Frequently Asked Questions

 How long does it take to receive compensation after the injury is reported?

-The amount of time varies with employers and insurers.
-However, in certain circumstances, a 50 percent penalty may be added for waiting time if payment is not made within 30 days of the notice of injury.
-This requires a determination that there is no reasonable dispute regarding the employee’s claim for benefits.
-This determination is generally made by a judge of the court after a hearing on the matter.
-Waiting-time penalties also apply when there is a failure to pay compensation after 30 days from the entry of a final order, award or judgment of the court.
+A 50 percent penalty may be added to indemnity benefits for waiting time if payment is not made within 30 days of the notice of injury or impairment.
+The 50 percent penalty is due if there is no reasonable dispute regarding the employee’s claim for workers’ compensation benefits.
+Waiting-time penalties may also apply when there is a failure to pay compensation after 30 days from the entry of a final order, award or judgment of the court.